 Esteban Sanchino Martinez

 The official ending of the project was celebrated with a closing ceremony on May 3rd 2016.
-Prof. Dr. Eckart Gobel from the University of Tuebingen will hold a lecture on "Paria und Patria.
+Prof. Dr. Eckart Gobel from the University of Tuebingen held a lecture on "Paria und Patria.
 Hannah Arendts 'Gespensterwelt'"at the event.
 See our picture gallery here

 Die vom Promotionskolleg eingeladene Frau Prof. Dr. Isabella Peters referierte am 28.
 Januar 2016 über "Science 2.0: Traditionelle Wissenschaftssysteme und Reputationsprozesse".
 Im anschließenden Workshop ging es um Selbstpräsentation in der Wissenschaft.